U.S. flag

 This chapter provides Federal Reserve Banks (FRBs) with requirements and standard operating procedures for safekeeping, reporting, and monitoring collateral pledged by depositaries to secure public money on deposit.

-When a Federal agency places funds on deposit with a financial institution, the financial institution must pledge collateral under the conditions described in this chapter.
-The pledging of collateral by a financial institution is necessary to protect the Federal Government against risk of loss.
+When a federal entity places funds on deposit with a financial institution, the financial institution must pledge collateral under the conditions described in this chapter.
+The pledging of collateral by a financial institution is necessary to protect the federal government against risk of loss.
 State, local, and municipal deposits are not covered under this chapter.

 Section 4015—Authority